-While most of the plan area is within a Growth Corridor, much of it falls within an Established Neighborhood subarea.
+While most of the plan area is within a Growth Corridor, much of it falls within an Established Neighborhood sub-area.
 Typically, a Growth Corridor is an appropriate location for higher intensity uses and development; however, that is not the case for much of the plan area.
-The Centers, Corridors and Wedges Growth Framework provided a starting point for maintaining and preserving the lower density, single family residential character of the Established Neighborhood Subarea, and ensuring that surrounding development in the General Corridor area and the preliminary future Transit Station Subarea respects the existing historic residential character and scale.
+The Centers, Corridors and Wedges Growth Framework provided a starting point for maintaining and preserving the lower density, single family residential character of the Established Neighborhood sub-area, and ensuring that surrounding development in the General Corridor area and Transit Station sub-area respects the existing historic residential character and scale.

 The General Development Policies (GDP) are adopted policies relevant to development and redevelopment in Charlotte-Mecklenburg.
-In particular, they address residential location and design, retail-oriented mixed/multi-use centers and transit supportive development.
-Additionally, the General Development Policies provide guidance to minimize the negative environmental impacts of land development and to more closely link land use and development decisions to the availability of infrastructure to support it.
+In particular, they address residential location and design, retail-oriented mixed/multilink land use and development decisions to the availability of infrastructure to support it.